 On the whole, licensed sports merchandise is big business, bringing in more than $25 billion in retail sales in 2016, again according to LIMA's report.

-And sporting organizations are continuing to recognize the value it has in licensed products and its players.
+And sporting organizations are continuing to recognize the

 Established in 1956, the National Football League Players Association is the union for professional football players in the NFL.
 While the NFLPA is charged with traditional union responsibilities such as representing players for salary matters, it also operates a licensing and marketing subsidiary, NFL Players Inc., that offers the exclusive group licensing rights to more than 1,800 active and retired NFL players.
 The group is a one-stop shop for licensees or other business partners seeking licensing rights, access to players, endorsements and marketing opportunities.

 Major League Baseball also has a similar association, the Major League Baseball Players Association, which too represents professional players for collective bargaining, and also operates the Players Choice group licensing program.
 The MLBPA Players Choice program functions similar to the NFLPA and holds the exclusive, worldwide rights to use, license and sub-license MLB player names, numbers, likeness and more.
 Also like the NFLPA, the MLBPA works to protect its players from exploitation, counterfeiting and other infringements.

 Sports merchandise is particularly vulnerable to counterfeiting and piracy because of the very reason team emblazoned products are so attractive–lifelong affinity and allegiance.